-3. The use of cough medications is not recommended in the treatment of whooping cough.
+4. The use of cough medications is typically not recommended in the treatment of whooping cough.

 Antibiotics are the best way to treat pertussis.
-It is important that a doctor is seen as soon as possible, and treatment is started early to reduce severity and duration of the illness, as well as reduce the risk of spreading the infection to others.
+It is important that a doctor is seen as soon as possible, and treatment is started early to reduce severity and duration of the illness and the risk of spreading the infection to others.